 Neural prosthesis studies—In 2006, VA researchers found that delivering small currents to electrodes implanted in weak or paralyzed leg muscles significantly enhanced walking ability in stroke patients.
 In a study described in a 2011 article, a research team consisting of VA, Brown University, Harvard University, and Massachusetts General Hospital researchers successfully implanted electrodes in the brains of volunteer research subjects whose arms and legs were paralyzed that allowed them to control robot arms with their thoughts.
 The electrodes continued to work 1,000 days after the sensors were implanted.

-Conveying a sense of touch—Another research team in Cleveland has developed a new kind of implanted electrical nerve interface that can convey a sense of touch on a prosthetic hand.
+Conveying a sense of touch— Researchers at the Advanced Platform Technology Center in Cleveland have developed a new kind of implanted electrical nerve interface that can convey a sense of touch on a prosthetic hand.
 They learned in 2014 that the implants continued to work after 24 months, and as of this writing they continue to work.

 Sensors in the prosthetic hand measure the pressure applied as the hand closes around or presses against something.
 These measurements are then recorded, converted into a specially coded electrical signals, and sent through wires to surgically implanted electrodes around nerve bundles in the forearm and upper arm.